dunyakirkali/letterpress/README.md

 - Devcontainers: Allows you to build your book locally
 - GitHub Workflows: Allows you to build your book on GitHub CI
+- Front matter and Back matter setup
+- PDF and EPUB output

 ## Bring your own